UntitledModGame/umg-mods/lootplot.s0.content/_planning/MEGA_DESIGN_PROBLEMS.md

 ### PROPOSED SOLUTION(S):
 - Weak/Strong items:
-    - Weak items: kinda like resources.
+    - Weak items: kinda like resources/consumable items
     - Strong items: Very rare; hard to obtain (like Jokers in Balatro) but have impressive effects.
 Weak items will provide the player with "something to do", and provide a way to build up the run more slowly.